-You’ll have to determine whether or not the topical route addresses the specific issue you want to use it for.
-Many people report great results when topicals are applied to sore muscles and joints.
+You’ll have to determine whether or not the topical route is right for you.
 For obvious reasons though, topicals aren’t going to help anyone soothe digestive problems or calm a hyperactive nervous system.

 Medical Marijuana, Inc Author Kim Nunly outlines the importance of topical CBD products in her CBD Topicals Guide.
 She writes,

 “CBD topicals are often the first point of contact for curious consumers who are new to CBD.”

 Given the fact that topicals make or break so many people’s impressions of CBD products, topical product research and development deserve as much attention as the R and D allocated for any other product.
 A poorly-performing product may turn someone away from CBD completely.

 Surely the topical products don’t show on drug tests… or do they?

 Due to this transdermal revelation, it’s important to assess one additional factor: THC content.
 If topical CBD can make it to the bloodstream, you can be sure that THC will make the same journey.
 There are numerous anecdotes of people who haven’t ingested or inhaled anything from a cannabis plant, and still tested positive for THC with the use of topicals.
 If you have to drug test for any reason, THC-free topicals offer a safer alternative to full-spectrum products containing trace amounts of THC.